rcbops-cookbooks/swift/README.md

 Support
 =======

-Issue have been disabled for this repository.
+Issues have been disabled for this repository.
 Any issues with this cookbook should be raised here:

 [https://github.com/rcbops/chef-cookbooks/issues](https://github.com/rcbops/chef-cookbooks/issues)